• Skip to primary navigation

 You can use this vegan cream in many of the same ways as dairy cream.
 Here are just a few ideas:

-• Soup: Use it to top off a bowl of easy vegan pea & mint soup, spiced carrot & coriander soup, mashed leek & potato soup, or creamy mushroom & tarragon soup.
+• Soup: Use it in vegan cullen skink or to top off a bowl of easy vegan pea & mint soup, spiced carrot & coriander soup, mashed leek & potato soup, or creamy mushroom & tarragon soup.

 • Pasta: Add it to creamy tempeh pasta, creamy mushroom & leek tagliatelle, or use it to create an even creamier vegan pesto.